For professional assistance & information on legal & business matters regarding Mexico and Latin America, please contact:

 The Federal Income Tax Identification Number.
 All income tax payers in Mexico are required to obtain an federal income tax payer I.D. no. This number is usually a combination of the payer's birth date, name and sum of prior accounts that he/she or it may have.
 Even so, it possible that extra numbers may be needed, since there are many people with the same name (and possibly the same birth date).
 This number is used similarly to the way the social security number of U.S. residents is used in the U.S. The number is an essential part of the receipts used for deductibles.

 Withholding.
 The concept of withholding is applied in several cases in which a tax is incurred in Mexico.
 Examples are: in the sale of real estate, the notary is to withhold on the profit that the U.S. resident seller makes on the sale; the payer of a royalty is to withhold an income tax on the amount paid to the U.S. business; and the payer of interest in Mexico is to withhold income tax on the interest paid.
-Dividends are not subject to withholding paid to U.S. residents.
+Dividends are not subject to 10%`withholding ewhen paid to U.S. residents.

 Federal Audits.
 The Federal Income Tax Law of Mexico foresees the possibility of performing audits on federal income tax returns.
-However, once the taxpayer is audited ("dictaminado") by a public accountant, then "Hacienda" (Federal Income Tax Authority of Mexico) will most probably not perform a direct review (audit) but rather special reviews of the auditors' work papers.
+However, once the taxpayer is audited ("dictaminado") when permitted by a public accountant, then "Hacienda" (Federal Income Tax Authority of Mexico) will most probably not perform a direct review (audit) but rather special reviews of the auditors' work papers.
 "Hacienda" has the legal authority to perform the audit in these cases, but it has agreed with the Mexican Institute of Public Accountants ("Instituto Mexicano de Contadores Públicos, A.C.) to first perform a review of the work papers of the public account before proceeding to a direct review of the taxpayers papers.

 Use of Receipts as Deductibles.
 In order to use a receipt in Mexico as a deduction (for whatever justified reason), the receipt must have the seller's information (including his Income Tax payer ID Number), the buyer's Income Tax payer ID Number and the Valued Added Tax must be set in the receipt as a separate amount, which added to the fee or other cost therein stated, then totals a grand total.
 (There are other rules applicable to use of a certain expense as a deduction).
 The receipts must be issued and signed electronically.

 Social Security Tax.
 Employers must make monthly payments to IMSS (Mexican Social Security Institute) for the medical services to registered workers.

 Local Payroll Taxes.
 Most cities in Mexico have a payroll tax.
 The rate varies but as average it is 2.5%

 Customs Duties.
 There are duties charged by the Federal Mexican government on items that are imported into Mexico.
 There are exceptions such as: NAFTA, PITEX or if the Customs law identifies it as not having a duty.